 Sunstein and Thaler themselves are not immune to this phenomenon, as they point out in Nudge.
 Anyway, Save More Tomorrow made it easier for employees to enroll.

-Contrast the effectiveness of the structural problem solving approach here with the ineffectiveness of the idiotic “ grit” approach espoused by so many (see the willpower mental model).
+Contrast the effectiveness of the structural problem solving approach here with the ineffectiveness and immaturity of the idiotic “ grit” approach espoused by so many (see the willpower mental model).
 We have to be cognizant that we’re all humans, not econs, as Thaler’s research (and that of others) demonstrates.
 Megan McArdle discusses in “ The Up Side of Down” ( UpD review + notes) how even highly educated, intelligent, high-income professionals can fail to save enough.
 So why aren’t more companies implementing systems to help them do so?

 Again, I can’t recommend “ Nudge” ( Ndge review + notes) highly enough – there are plenty of other examples of structural problem solving (what Thaler calls “nudges.”)
 For example, the way that habit works – see Duhigg’s “ The Power Of Habit” ( PoH review + notes) – it’s easier to remember something we do every day.
 So patients who, for whatever reason, need to take a pill every two days, or twice a week, should be given a pillbox with placebos in the non-active days.